 To provide a baseline for our more detailed statistical analyses in the following sections, we first evaluate the general behavior of stratosphere-troposphere coupling based on p-SSW events in the S2S data.
-To do so we focus on the lag-composite evolution of the AO index relative to p-SSWs compared to real-atmospheric SSWs from ERA5.
-In addition, we show the NAM index at 200hPa (short: NAM200) because the lower stratosphere has been found to play an important role in stratosphere-troposphere coupling (e.g, Karpechko et al., 2017; White et al., 2020).
+To do so we focus on the lagcomposite evolution of the AO index relative to p-SSWs compared to real-atmospheric SSWs from ERA5.
+In addition, we show the NAM index at 200 hPa (short: NAM200) because the lower stratosphere has been found to play an important role in stratosphere-troposphere coupling (e.g, Karpechko et al., 2017; White et al., 2020).

-Figure 2 shows the evolution of u60 (top), NAM200 (center) and AO (bottom) during SSWs, averaged over all events, separately for ECMWF and UKMO.
+Figure 2 shows the evolution of u60 (Fig. 2a), NAM200 (Fig. 2b) and AO (Fig. 2c) during SSWs, averaged over all events, separately for ECMWF and UKMO.
 In addition to the composite mean, the 33rd to 66th percentiles across all ECMWF events on the respective lag day are shown.
-By construction, 100% of all events (ECMWF: 6101, UKMO: 2716) contribute to lag days ± 10 .
+By construction, 100% of all events (ECMWF: 6101; UKMO:

+2716) contribute to lag days ± 10 .
 For larger positive or negative lags, some forecasts have reached their maximum forecast lead time or have not yet been initialized.
-Therefore, the number of events drops off, which makes the statistics less robust: For the ECMWF model, the number of contributing events falls below 20% for lags smaller than -31 and larger than +31 days (UKMO: smaller than -44 and larger than +39 days).
+Therefore, the number of events drops off, which makes the statistics less robust: for the ECMWF model, the number of contributing events falls below 20% for lags smaller than -31 and larger than +31 d (UKMO: smaller than -44 and larger than +39 d).